 You can’t wait a designated amount of time and then be certain the moisture RH is low enough.
-No, instead, the only way you can know whether the moisture condition is in the right RH range for your materials is if you measure it.
+No, instead, the only way you can know whether your materials’ moisture condition is in the right RH range is if you measure it.

 Independent Floor Testing & Inspection (IFTI) lists the top causes of flooring failure, and one is the application of flooring to a concrete subfloor with too much moisture.